-This is an offer of Ordinary Shares.
-Ordinary Shares give you a stake in the ownership of EastPack Limited (EastPack).
+This is an offer of ordinary shares (Ordinary Shares).
+Ordinary Shares give you a stake in the ownership of EastPack Limited (EastPack or the Company).

-You could receive a return reflecting the performance of EastPack through dividends or other distributions if they are declared by the Board in relation to your Ordinary Shares.
+You could receive a return reflecting the performance of EastPack through dividends, rebates or other distributions if they are declared by the Board in relation to your Ordinary Shares.